 Sexually transmitted diseases, or STDs, are infections you can get by having sex even once with someone who is infected.
-STDs are very common.
-Usually you can’t tell if your partner is infected.
-STDs can cause serious health problems, including cancer and death.
-And, if you become pregnant, STDs can cause serious birth defects, preterm labor, or illnesses in the baby.
-Some STDs can also leave you unable to have children and can increase your risk of having a tubal pregnancy.
+STDs are very common and usually you can’t tell if your partner is infected.
+STDs can cause serious health problems, including certain cancers and infertility.
+If you become pregnant, STDs can cause tubal pregnancy, miscarriage, preterm labor, birth defects, or illnesses in the baby.

 Types of STDs

-Chlamydia- Chlamydia is a common sexually transmitted disease that usually does not cause symptoms in women, but it can cause serious damage to a woman’s reproductive organs.
+- Chlamydia- Chlamydia is a common sexually transmitted disease that usually does not cause symptoms, but it can cause serious damage to reproductive organs.
 Damage such as scars from infection or pelvic pain can be permanent and cause infertility.

-Gonorrhea- Gonorrhea is also very common, and women may not have any symptoms.
-If untreated, it can cause serious damage to a woman’s reproductive organs.
+- Gonorrhea- Gonorrhea is very common, and you may have no symptoms.
+If untreated, it can cause serious damage to reproductive organs.
 Damage such as scars from infection or pelvic pain can be permanent and cause infertility.

-Human papillomavirus- Human papillomavirus (HPV) is a very common sexually transmitted disease.
-Many women will have no symptoms when infected, but it can cause genital warts and several types of cancer, including cervical cancer.
+- Human papillomavirus- Human papillomavirus (HPV) is a very common sexually transmitted disease.
+You may have no symptoms when infected, but HPV can cause genital warts and several types of cancer, including cervical cancer.
 A vaccine is now available and regular pap tests are still recommended.